-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Finance, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2023 WAEC and JAMB subject combination (admission requirements) for Finance, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Course||Finance – Under Social Science|

 On this page, I will guide you on the required O level subject combination to study Finance. if you are a returning visitor, you can skip reading repetitive paragraphs.

 You must be a Commercial student or an Art student with a good background in Commercial subjects for you to study Finance in Nigeria Universities, and that’s can only be possible if you meet admission requirements.
 This page literally covers answers to questions related to O level and A-level admission requirement.

 In other words, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required screening documents for admission into Nigeria universities.
 In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some student guide articles that will be of benefit to you.
 You can ignore.